Our two Sean Hannity show, 800-941-Sean, our number.

 Anyway, what a day it's been in the courtroom.

-Um oh, Steinglass says defendant is a savvy businessman.
+Oh, Steinglass says defendant is a savvy businessman.

-You know, well Cohn felt like he did him dirty.
+You know, well, Cohn felt like he did him dirty.

-So what, that's okay to lie about him?
+So, what, that's okay to lie about him?

-That's okay to, you know, make money off him?
+That's okay to, you know, make money off him.

 Unbelievable.

-Anyway, uh Mr. Leo 2.0 Torrell, sir, welcome back.
+Anyway, Mr. Leo 2.0 Terrell, sir, welcome back.

 How are you?

-You watching this this sham all day?
+You watching this sham all day?

-I've been watching it from unfortunately this painful farce.
+I've been watching it from, unfortunately, this painful farce.

-It's not a trial, by the way, it's a it's a political Democrat witch hunt.
+It's a political Democrat witch hunt.

 This is purely political.